UN5UB/test-app/README.md

 To run project in development server use: `npm run dev`

-To build project use: `npm run build` and run build use: `npm starn`
+To build project use: `npm run build`